-Ceilings Visually inspected from floor level.
-Lath and plaster ceilings and plasterboard lined.
-Internal walls Visually inspected from floor level.
-Tiodany moposita from noon leven Using a moisture meter, walls were randomly tested to dampness where considered appropriate. or Plastered on the hard and plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-I No carpets or floor coverings were lifted.
-10 Sub-floor areas were inspected only to the extent vis a readily accessible and unfixed hatch by way of an i "head and shoulders" inspection at the access point. nverted Physical access to the sub floor area may be taken if Surveyor deems it is safe and reasonable to do so, at subject to a minimum clearance of 1m between the u of floor joists and the solum as determined from the hatch. nd nderside Flooring throughout is of suspended timber construction of fitted floor coverings. overlaid in Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored ite moved. ms were Kitchen units were visually inspected excluding appl iances.
-Skirtings and architraves are to timber panel design.
-The kitchen units are a built to a range of wall and base t provide adequate storage space and surfaces areas. ype which Chimney breasts and fireplaces Visually inspected.
+Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plaster on the hard and plasterboard lined.
+Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring throughout is of suspended timber construction overlaid in fitted floor coverings.
+Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The skirtings and architraves are to timber panel design.
+The kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the living room.
-Turk word to constitute the second constitution of the second constitution Internal decorations Visually inspected.
-Painted and papered throughout.

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The former fireplaces have been blocked over.
+Visually inspected.
+Painted throughout.
+NOT APPLICABLE Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is believed to be direct from the mains.
-The plumbing where seen was of copper supply pipes and PVC waste pipes.
-Sanitary fittings comprise a three piece suite within the bathroom.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Water is believed to direct from the mains.
+Plumbing where seen is of copper supply pipes and pvc wastepipes.
+Sanitary fittings comprise a wc and whb within the wc compartment and a shower unit and wash hand basin within the shower room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system to steel panel radiators with the combi boiler located within the kitchen.
+The property benefits from a gas fired central heating serving steel panel radiators with the combi boiler located within the livingroom wall press.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Presumed to main public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
+New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
+Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.